 The semiconductor workforce of today

-Today, the semiconductor workforce is represented in 49 states and Washington, D.C., with the highest concentrations of workers in California, Oregon, Arizona, Texas, and Idaho.
+Today, the semiconductor workforce is represented in 49 states and Washington, D.C., with the highest concentrations of workers in California, Texas, Oregon, Arizona, and New York.
 Production and engineering jobs make up more than half of the domestic semiconductor workforce, but the industry also employs workers in management, business and financial operations, mathematics, sales, administrative support, maintenance, transportation, and more.

-Workers in the semiconductor industry are primarily between 35- and 49-years-old, with just 24 percent of the workforce below age 35, according to SIA.
+Nearly 40 percent of the semiconductor workforce is aged 50 and above, and less than 25 percent is under 34.
 The U.S. semiconductor industry also employs a greater share of non-white workers compared to the manufacturing sector as a whole and all other industries nationwide.

 Developing the semiconductor workforce of tomorrow

-- SEMI, the global trade association representing the electronics manufacturing and design supply chain, has an immersive program to teach high schoolers about the high-tech job opportunities available to them.
+- SEMI, the global trade association representing the electronics manufacturing and design supply chain, has an immersive program to teach high schoolers about the high-tech job opportunities available.

-- Earlier this year, Purdue University in Indiana launched the nation’s first Semiconductor Degrees Program.
-Students will design, fabricate, and test their own semiconductor chips and have opportunities to participate in internships or co-op experiences.
+- In 2022, Purdue University in Indiana launched the nation’s first Semiconductor Degrees Program.
+Students design, fabricate, and test their own semiconductor chips and have opportunities to participate in internships or co-op experiences.

 Finding and retaining semiconductor workers today

-Many employees have grown partial to their work-from-home arrangements and, even as concerns over COVID-19 have subsided, are still hesitant to return to the office.
+Many employees have grown partial to flexible work arrangements and want to work for companies that support work-life balance through remote or hybrid work, flexible hours, or alternative schedules.
 While not every job and task in the semiconductor industry can be performed offsite, companies must be cognizant of workers’ preferences as they seek to find and retain talent.

 Sustained success in the semiconductor industry

-As the semiconductor industry rallies behind federal legislation that would provide $52 billion in funding and open the door to new fabrication plants nationwide, addressing the chip-making talent shortage has never been more dire.
+As the semiconductor industry rallies behind federal legislation providing $52 billion in funding that opened the door to research, manufacturing, and workforce development, addressing the talent shortage has never been more dire.

 In the short term, employers must focus on retaining the talent they do have and upskilling workers, when possible, to keep them competitive.
 At the same time, the industry should continue exploring innovative, longer-term partnerships to get students interested and excited in STEM careers while providing hands-on training to the semiconductor workforce of tomorrow.